Saying 'No'.

 In the beginning

-At the earliest part of our lives, most of us learned that belonging, a primoridal need, came with conditions.
+At the earliest part of our lives, we learned that belonging, a primoridal need, came with conditions.

 - Being useful. (‘Needed’)